-A company may, under the Insolvency Act 1986, be placed into administrative receivership by a debenture holder secured by a floating charge.
+A company may, under the Insolvency Act 1986, be placed into administrative receivership by a debenture holder secured by a floating charge, if that charge was created prior to the 15th of September 2003, the date of the commencement of the relevant provision of the Enterprise Act 2002 (section 250) which, with certain specific exceptions, prohibits such an appointment for any floating charges created on, or after, that date.
 It may also have a receiver appointed by the court or by the holder of a fixed charge, such as those appointed under the Law of Property Act 1925.
 All these forms of receivership are not collective insolvency procedures and so are not included in the table.